PYSX-Physix/UnrealFullDocs/Contribute/Contribute.md

 - 3rd Party Plugins made by other developers from Fab, GitHub, GitLab or anywhere
 - Copyrighted Content from Epic Games or anyone else
 - You're not allowed to add any files from anywhere on the internet
-    - No links to any external to anywhere
+    - No links to any external websites for downloading files or any other reasons.